kingsdigitallab/alice-thornton/frontend/accessibility/index.md

 ## <a id="how"></a>How accessible this website is

-We know some part of this website are not fully accessible:
+We know some parts of this website are not fully accessible:

 ### Various pages